developmentAC/sentiminer/README.md

 ![Optimism test](graphics/optimism.png)

-For the sentence, `bullying buy depression`, the resulting score is -2 which is calculated from the word, "bullying" as shown in the figure of the output below.
+For the sentence, `bullying buys depression`, the resulting score is -2 which is calculated from the word, "bullying" as shown in the figure of the output below.
 The score is negative to suggest that the text is generally pessimistic.

 ![pessimism test](graphics/pessimism.png)